The High-Functioning Alcoholic

 How to Help a High-Functioning Alcoholic

 If you are concerned that you or a loved one is a high-functioning alcoholic, it is important to get help.
-A quality alcohol rehab facility, like Avenues Recovery, is equipped to support any high-functioning alcoholic in recovery.
+A quality alcohol rehab facility, like Avenues Recovery, is equipped to support any high-functioning alcoholic in alcohol detox treatment and recovery.
 Contact us to hear how our professional addiction specialists can help you get your life back.